 If you don’t yet have a business listing on Zomato, visit: http://www.zomato.com/business#add.
 Or if you already have a listing and would like to claim it as your own, visit: http://www.zomato.com/business#ads.

 MenuPages, a GrubHub brand, is a restaurant search portal that aims to help users find places to eat.
 It also has a collection of thousands of restaurant menus that are regularly updated, along with reviews and recommendations from its community of users.

 To get your restaurant and menu listed, just visit http://www.menupages.com/for-restaurants/restaurantsubmit.
 On this page, you’ll be given instructions on how to submit your menu information for free.

 Popular review sites

 Google is the world’s biggest search engine, and it has also quickly become one of the most powerful restaurant discovery engines on the Web.
-With services like Google Maps, Google+ Local, and Google Search, Google connects millions of hungry diners with restaurants and local businesses every month.
+With services like Google Maps and Google My Business, Google connects millions of hungry diners with restaurants and local businesses every month.
 It also publishes restaurant reviews and ratings on its own reviews platform.
 To create or edit your restaurant listing on Google, just visit the Google My Business page at www.google.com/business.
 You can also check ReviewTrackers’ guide on how to claim your listing via Google My Business.

 The world’s leading social network is also home to local business reviews.
 In the last couple of years, Facebook has polished and enhanced its review features.
-Check out our Facebook Reviews guide for information on how to manage your page and enable online reviews.
+Check out our Facebook Reviews guide for information on how to manage your page and enable online reviews through Facebook Business Manager.